tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

       - ['2022-02-02T01:01:00Z', '+1 years, 1 months']
     ...

-Dislike DATETIME, INTERVAL cannot be a part of an index.
+Unlike DATETIME, INTERVAL cannot be a part of an index.

 There is no implicit cast available for conversions to an interval from a string or any other type.
 But there is explicit cast allowed from maps (see examples below).